benignware-labs/bootstrap-device-utilities/README.md

 This bootstrap css-extension let's you control visibility of elements based on device screen dimensions by adding `visible-device-*` and `hidden-device-*` helpers.

-This is especially useful when optimizing large background-images for different devices.
+Displaying content dependent on device resolution is especially useful for optimizing large background-images.
 While image elements cannot be prevented from loading once they're added to the document, css-background-images wrapped in an hidden element will [not load in most commonly used browsers](http://timkadlec.com/2012/04/media-query-asset-downloading-results/) until they're visible.
 Being fully aware of the client's resolution and also because of being pure css, which offers the best possible performance, this technique is preferred over server-side- or javascript-solutions.